Acupuncture For Pets

 • Any internal condition that has not responded or has incompletely responded to conventional therapies

-• Acupuncture has no side effects and can be a great alternative when medication is not an option.
-If your pet is already taking medication, acupuncture won’t interact with it, so you don’t have to worry about potential problems.
+• Acupuncture is well tolerated in many pets and so can be a great alternative when medication is not an option.
+If your pet is already taking medication, acupuncture won’t interact with it.

 Isn’t Acupuncture Painful?

-Most pets find acupuncture sessions relaxing, in fact, many of our patients actually fall asleep during sessions.
-Although the idea of being stuck with needles might seem objectionable to you, animals experience pain differently and many won’t mind the needles.
-This is not true of every pet, however, so you might want to have a trial session or discuss your concerns with Dr. Elizabeth before moving ahead.
-If your pet is fond of treats, we will encourage you to bring them to give to your pet while the needles are being placed.
+Most pets find acupuncture sessions relaxing.
+In fact, many of our patients actually fall asleep during sessions.
+Dr. Mikaela will work with your pet to see what method of needle insertion is the least irritating to them, with the end result that most don’t seem to mind the needles.
+However, this is not true of every pet, so you might want to have a trial session or discuss your concerns with Dr. Mikaela before moving ahead.
+If your pet is fond of treats, they can be used as a positive distraction while the needles are placed..

-Your pet’s personality, his body composition (pets with more fat might feel the needles less than thin animals) and the nature of the disease all play a role in whether your pet is a good candidate for acupuncture or not.
-Acupuncture for pets can be a great way to solve your pet’s problems without the need for medications.
+Your pet’s personality, body composition (pets with more fat might feel the needles less than thin animals), and the nature of the disease all play a role in whether your pet is a good candidate for acupuncture or not.
+Acupuncture for pets can be a great way to solve your pet’s problems without needing medications.